symfony/symfony-docs/reference/configuration/framework.rst

                 ->versionStrategy('app.asset.my_versioning_strategy');

             $framework->assets()->package('foo_package')
-                // this package removes any versioning (its assets won't be versioned) ->version(null);
+                // this package removes any versioning (its assets will not be versioned) ->version(null);

             $framework->assets()->package('bar_package')